klessydra/T03x/README.md

 # Merging T03x User Guide

-Intro: The Klessydra processing core family is a set of processors featuring full compliance with the RISC-V, and pin-to-pin compatible with the PULPino riscy cores.
-Klessydra cores fully support the RV32I Base Integer Instruction set, and one instruction from the RV32A extension.
-The only privilege level supported in klessydra is Machine mode "M".

 This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
 It also demonstrates how to patch the offcial riscv-toolchain in order to add the klessydra